RandomPythonProgrammer/RoboOpVisualizer/README.md

 ### Edit and View Paths
 Simply use the GUI to create and edit paths.
 They will be displayed on the screen.
 ## Usage
+### Menus
 Select the `Tools` on the top menu bar.
 This will bring down a dropdown of all the tool menus.
 Select the menus you want.
 You can dock and resize these as you wish.
+The window can also be reiszed.
+### Graph
+Scroll inside of the graph to zoom in and out, click and drag to pan.